icewater96/Project_2/README.md

 # Project_2

-This repository is Project 2 Continuous Control version 1 in Udacity Deep Reinforcement Learning.
+This repository is Project 2 Continuous Control Option 1 in Udacity Deep Reinforcement Learning.

 ## Getting started